MatthiasDeToffoli/BodybuildingPrograms/README.md

 ```
 Use the brackets for conditions before a return too.
 Go to the next line before write else
-It's possible to use ?
+It's possible to use “?”
 But just one per line and for short conditions. (don't do var = test ?
 A : test2 ?
 B : C) use space around ?
-And around :
+And around:
 *More legible*

 #### Loops